vin873/Babys-First-3D-Printer/README.md

 ## 5. Bug that hasn't been fixed

-#### 1. Safest but looking for shortest distance will sometimes plan a strange looking route.
+#### 1. Safest but looking for shortest distance will sometimes plan a strange looking route when some cakes are taken away while robots are moving.
 #### 2. Sometimes cherry won't find the closest side.
 #### 3. Sometimes cherry again will do the cherry side that has been done. (not important)